opplatek/utils/connect-bt-heaphones/README.md

 `connect-audio.sh` fixes connection and sets the headphones as audio sink.
 However, headphones must be already connected.
 If they are not, use `python connect-audio.py` to connect it.

-You can also use `connect-headphones.desktop` to make a quick launcher desktop app.
+You can also use `connect-headphones.desktop` to make a quick launcher desktop app to connect the heapdhones and `set-headphones-a2dp.desktop` to set the connected headphones as default audio output with a2dp sink profile (copy the desktop files to `~/.local/share/application/`).